wasadigi/Teaching-HEIGVD-RES/lectures/01-Lecture1-JavaIOs.md

 * The `File` class is not used directly for reading and writing data.
 It is used to do file system operations, such as checking whether a file with a specific name exists or not.
 In this example, it would not be stricly required (as an alternative, we could pass the file name directly to the `FileInputStream` and `FileOutputStream` constructors).

-* The program is using two different streams, one connected to a source and the other ocnnected to a sink.
+* The program is using two different streams, one connected to a source and the other connected to a sink.
 The `FileInputStream` and `FileOutputStream` classes are used to create these streams.

 * Once the streams have been opened, the logic is very simple.
 We use a loop to consume all bytes, one by one, from the input stream.
 Each time that we read a byte, we write it immediately to the output stream.
 We can see that the `read()` method returns an int.
 This value is -1 if the end of the stream has been reached.
 Otherwise, it has a value between 0 and 255 (we are reading a single byte).